prestonharberts/fedora-40-configuration/docs/extensions.md

   - Move quickSettings to be at the end of the Right Top Bar Box
 - Transparent Window Moving by Noobsai
   - Opacity (0..255): 230
-  - Animation time: 0.00
 - Unite by hardpixel
   - General
     - Extend top bar left box: Off
     - Show system tray in top bar: Off
     - Show desktop name in top bar: Off
     - Restrict funcitonalities to the primary screen: Off
-    - Hide activities button: Never
+    - Hide activities button: Always
     - Hide window titlebars: Always
     - Show window title in app menu: Never
     - Show window buttons in top bar: Never
 - User Themes by fmuellner
-- Volume Scroller by trflynn89
+- (light-top-bar) Volume Scroller by trflynn89
-- Worksapce Dry Names by ecrevisseMiroir (typo included)
+- (light-top-bar) Worksapce Dry Names by ecrevisseMiroir (typo included)
   - Name workspaces Primary, Secondary, and so on
 - Workspace Switcher Manager by GdH
   - General